What to Serve with Beef Sandwiches (15 Interesting Sides)

-However, when cooking risotto a common mistake to avoid is to overcook the rice.
+However, when cooking risotto a common mistake to avoid is overcooking the rice.
 This will make it mushy and will ruin the dish.
 So keep an eye on it and stop cooking when the rice is tender but still has a slight bite to it.

 In addition, risotto is a bit of a labor-intensive dish, so it’s not ideal if you’re short on time.

 Asparagus is a great side dish for beef sandwiches.
 The slightly sweet and earthy flavor of asparagus pairs well with the savory taste of beef, and the two flavors complement each other perfectly.

 Asparagus is also a healthy vegetable that is high in fiber and low in calories, making it a healthy accompaniment to sandwiches.